Zyrakia/TMIJS-Commander/README.md

 A super simple library to easily implement commands into a TMIJS client.
 I wanted to turn this into an NPM module, but I don't think it's useful enough for that.
-This sort of manager and executor model can be applied to any text based command service really, it is used in SpigotMC for minecraft and I have also implemented this into a Discord bot with minor changes
+This sort of manager and executor model can be applied to any text based command service really, it is used in SpigotMC for Minecraft and I have also implemented this into a Discord bot with minor changes
 ## Contents
 This library has three files, that default export it's contents.